marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 1. Visualize the distribution of apparent grain sizes and extract different statistical parameters to describe the features of the distribution
 2. Estimate differential stress via paleopizometers (**New in version 1.4+!**)
 3. Approximate the actual 3D distribution of grain sizes from thin sections.
-This includes an estimate of the volume occupied by a particular grain size fraction and the shape of the population of grain sizes (assuming that the distribution of grain sizes is lognormal-like)
+This includes an estimate of the volume occupied by a particular grain size fraction using the Saltykov method and the shape of the population of grain sizes (assuming that the distribution of grain sizes is lognormal-like)

 GST script only requires as input the areas of the grain profiles measured grain-by-grain in a thin section.
 The script is not intended to determine the mean grain size via the planimetric (Jeffries) (i.e. the number of grains per unit area) or intercept (the number of grains intercepted by a test line per unit length of test line) methods.
 The reasons for using grain-by-grain methods over the planimetric or intercept ones in natural rocks are detailed in [Lopez-Sanchez and Llana-Fúnez (2015)](http://www.solid-earth.net/6/475/2015/).
 Below is a brief outline of the key assumptions to consider so that the results obtained by the script are meaningful and reliable.